Arcadianlee/Photonics-FDTD-DRL/README.md

 above.
 This work marks the first step towards a fully automated AI framework for photonics inverse design.

-Algothims used:<br/>
+## Algothims used:<br/>
 Deep Q learning (DQN) and Proximal Policy Optimization (PPO).

 For PPO, Ray Rllib was used.
 For DQN, code was written from scratch w/o using Rllib.<br/>
 For both cases, pytorch was used as the ML library and OpenAI gym was used for building the envs.

+## Implementation details:<br/>
 Here is the step-by-step instruction for how to reproduce the code in this repo:<br/>
 [detailed implementation procedure of L2DO.pdf](https://github.com/Arcadianlee/Photonics-FDTD-DRL/files/9121046/detailed.implementation.procedure.of.L2DO.pdf)

 To run either code in the terminal, simply type:<br/>
-python Optim_PhC_DQN.py (or Optim_PhC_PPO.py) | tee run.log
+python optim_PhC_dqn.py (or optim_PhC_ppo.py) | tee run.log

 Note: you'll need your own .fsp FDTD simulation file in order for this repo to work.
-To request simulations files, contact zhangzy@cuhk.edu.cn.
+To request proprietary simulations files, contact zhangzy@cuhk.edu.cn.

 Finally, since RL doesn't require any training data, there's no dataset used or included here.

+## Extra info:<br/>
 PS: for a different implementation of PPO written by one of my colleagues, see the FDTD_PPO-main folder, or visit: https://github.com/Arcadianlee/Photonics_RL <br/>
-This other implementation was found to be less efficient than the one in optim_PhC_ppo.py.
+This other implementation was found to be less efficient than the one implemented in optim_PhC_ppo.py.